 Opponents believe that such a bill would represent a tremendous invasion of privacy by allowing employers to ask employees invasive questions about workers or their family members’ health.
 Compelling DNA tests results could lead to widespread discrimination against groups with higher genetic dispositions of developing certain diseases.

 As Atlanta employment attorneys dedicated to fighting against discrimination, we are opposed to such bill.
-For more information, please contact our experienced employerment discrimination lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information, please contact our experienced employerment discrimination lawyers at Buckley Beal LLP for an immediate case evaluation.